mindsphere/mindsphere-java-sdk-examples/README.md

 - For more information about credentials please visit [Token Handling](https://developer.mindsphere.io/resources/mindsphere-sdk-java-v2/token_handling_v2.html)
 ###### Note
 > App Credentials and Application Credentials refers to same concept.
 These terms might be used interchangeably in the document.
-###### Note
-> From now, Tenant Credential support is removed from Java SDKs.
-Older versions with tenant credential support are still available on [Siemens Industry Online Support (SIOS) Portal](https://support.industry.siemens.com/cs/document/109757603/mindsphere-sdk-for-java-and-node-js?dti=0&lc=en-US).
-This application uses latest library for mindsphere-core library with version 2.4.0.
-Using older version of mindsphere-core library might lead to breaking behaviour of application.
-Hence we strongly recommend you to use latest version for smooth experience.

 ##### env:
   HOST_ENVIRONMENT: eu1